iWinston/typeorm-plus/docs/select-query-builder.md

 SELECT ...
 FROM users user LIMIT 10
 ```

-The resulting SQL query depends of database type.
+The resulting SQL query depends on the type of database (SQL, mySQL, Postgres, etc).
-Note LIMIT may not work as you may expect if you are using complex queries with joins or subqueries.
+Note: LIMIT may not work as you may expect if you are using complex queries with joins or subqueries.
-If you are using pagination its recommended to use `take` instead.
+If you are using pagination, it's recommended to use `take` instead.

 ## Adding `OFFSET` expression

-Adding SQL `OFFSET` expression is easy as:
+Adding an SQL `OFFSET` expression is easy as:

 ```typescript
 createQueryBuilder("user")
     .offset(10)
 ```

-Will produce the following SQL query:
+Which will produce the following SQL query:

 ```sql
 SELECT ...
 FROM users user OFFSET 10
 ```

-The resulting SQL query depends of database type.
+The resulting SQL query depends on the type of database (SQL, mySQL, Postgres, etc).
-Note OFFSET may not work as you may expect if you are using complex queries with joins or subqueries.
+Note: OFFSET may not work as you may expect if you are using complex queries with joins or subqueries.
-If you are using pagination its recommended to use `skip` instead.
+If you are using pagination, it's recommended to use `skip` instead.

 ## Joining relations